eth-protocol-fellows/protocol-studies/docs/wiki/Cryptography/KZG.md

 So $C_f = {f(a)} \cdot g  = {(f_0 + f_1a + f_2a^2 + \ldots + f_ta^t)} \cdot g$.
 Here $f(a)$ is the polynomial evaluted at $x=a$.

-Though, the Prover doesn't know $a$, he or she can still cmpute the commitment of the polynomial at $x=a$.
+Though, the Prover doesn't know $a$, he or she can still compute the commitment of the polynomial at $x=a$.

 So we have, $C_f = {f(a)} \cdot g  = {(f_0 + f_1a + f_2a^2 + \ldots + f_ta^t)} \cdot g$.